m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 ## Testing Approach

 ### Unit Testing

+This section focuses on ensuring the functionality and reliability of critical functions, methods, and components within our system.

 1. Identify critical functions, methods, and components that require testing.
 2. Write unit tests using GoUnit tests, Ginkgo, and Gomega frameworks.
 3. Ensure tests cover various scenarios, edge cases, and possible failure scenarios.
 We try to verify business relevant logic with at least 65% code coverage.